 Monday, 29 October 2018

 In each part of the world, there are positive and negative aspects to the mainstream culture.
-Every culture is surely more pleasing to God in some ways than most other cultures, and also more displeasing to Him in some ways than most other cultures.
+Every culture is surely more pleasing to God in some ways than many other cultures, and also more displeasing to Him in some ways than many other cultures.

-This is certainly true of Western culture.
-In some ways this culture is better than most, and in some ways it is worse than most.
+This is certainly true of mainstream Western culture.
+In some ways this culture is better than many others, and in some ways it is worse than many others.

-Firstly, I think that modern Western culture is among the best in the world in its attitude to gender equality.
+Firstly, I think that modern Western culture is among the best in the world in its insistence that men and women are equal.

 Mainstream Westerners rightly believe that men and women are equal in value and dignity.
 And they are also very critical of men who take advantage of women in any way.
 It is considered unacceptable and taboo to do this.

-That is not to say that Western society is perfect in its attitude to gender equality.
+That is not to say that Western society is perfect in its attitude to this.
 Far from it.
 But it is nevertheless a lot better than many parts of the world.

 In more than a few countries women are typically viewed by men as somewhat inferior human beings, and men often consider it acceptable to take advantage of women.
-They use their authority over women as a means of gaining things for themselves.
+They use their authority over women for their own benefit.

-Mainstream Western culture has no sympathy for this sort of thinking.
-And so it is surely more pleasing to God on the issue of gender equality than many parts of the world.
+Mainstream Western culture rightly has no sympathy for this sort of thinking.
+And so it is surely more pleasing to God on the issue of equality than the cultures in many parts of the world.

-Although Western culture is strong on gender equality, it goes seriously wrong in the way it attempts to live out this equality.
+Although mainstream Western culture is strong on the equality of men and women, it goes seriously wrong in the way it attempts to live out this equality.

-Huge numbers of modern Westerners seem to have the idea that gender equality means gender sameness.
+Huge numbers of modern Westerners seem to have the idea that equality between men and women means sameness.
 They seem to be forever trying to make men and women the same in everything.

-If, for example, there are more men than women in some job or other, many people will automatically assume that something is wrong.
+If, for example, there are more men than women who do some job or other, many people will automatically assume that something is wrong.
 They don’t stop to ask if there might be a good reason why fewer women do that job.
-Instead, they will immediately try to do or say something that will lead to the same number of men and women doing the job.
+Instead, they will immediately assume that there should be the same number of men and women doing the job.

-It is not a huge exaggeration to say that many in the feminist movement today are not just trying to get rid of gender inequality, but they are trying to get rid of gender itself.
+It is not a huge exaggeration to say that many in the feminist movement today are not just trying to get rid of inequality, but they are trying to get rid of as many distinctions between men and women as they can.

-It makes no sense to think that gender equality means gender sameness
+It makes no sense to think that equality means sameness

-Despite the ideas of many in Western countries today, it makes no sense at all to think that gender equality means gender sameness.
-Men and women have been created different by God, and each gender has various strengths and weaknesses.
-To try to force a uniformity on human beings by eradicating gender differences is to oppose the will of the Lord.
+Despite the ideas of many in Western countries today, it makes no sense to think that equality means sameness.
+Men and women have been created by God to be different in some ways, and each sex has various strengths and weaknesses.
+To try to force a uniformity on human beings by eradicating differences between men and women is to work against God’s will for mankind.

 Instead, these differences should be celebrated.
-Where women tend to be better at something than men, we should not try to engineer society so that the same number of men do that thing.
-And where men tend to be better at something than women, again, we should not try to force the culture to fit with some politically correct idea.
+Where women tend to be better at something than men, we shouldn’t try to engineer society so that the same number of men do that thing.
+And where men tend to be better at something than women, again, we shouldn’t try to force the culture to fit with some politically correct idea.

-Men and women are absolutely equal in God’s sight.
-But to think that this means that they are not different makes no sense at all.
+Men and women are equally valuable in God’s sight.
+But to think that this means that they should be the same wherever possible makes no sense at all.
 It is the result of confused thinking.

 In some ways, the attitudes of mainstream Westerners on this issue are really quite disturbing.